SodiumZH/NFF-Girls/wiki/gameplay-en.md

 #### Necromancer's Wand

-~~On usage it can shoot a magic ball which adds Wither III for 5s on hitting living entity.
-If the user is wearing a Necromancer's Hat, it will add Wither IV instead of III.
-(Changed: 0.1.8 / 0.0.8)~~

 On usage it shoots a magic ball which blasts on hitting blocks or entities, and give Wither III effect for 10 s to living entities within 1.5 blocks away.
 If the shooter is wearing Necromancer's Hat, it will apply Wither IV.

 If the magic ball hits a living entity directly, the Wither level will increase by 1.